projektmotor/docker-apache-load-balancer/README.md

 Email Address []:noreply@projektmotor.de
 ```

-Congrats, you are your own CA! :] Stop... you are your own CA, but nobody knows about it! :/
+Congrats, now you are your own CA! :] Stop... you are your own CA, but nobody knows about it! :/
 To change this, you should add the earlier generated certificate as CA to your browser.

 * Chrome: